dd32/revision-control/readme.txt

 == Changelog ==

+= 2.1.1 =
+ * Portuguese Translation from PedroDM of development.mowster.net
+ * Don't make people think it'll delete the current revisions
+ * Don't give strange error when no revisions are selected

 = 2.1 =
  * Belorussian Translation from MarcisG
  * Bugfix: Delete Taxonomy relations for Revisions upon revision deletion